theonize/Currier/Gloss/Genesis/Genesis 9.md

    - Moses is writing this setup the laws which come later 5-6) blood is required to atone for murder, including that done by animals
      - because men are imagers of God
+     - the murderous rivalry between siblings increases from here on

+  This enmity between man, God, and nature is reversed in the new Eden, via the messiah: [Isaiah 11]()

+7) Another reiteration of the procreation mandate: this is obviously important
+8) God establishes a covenant
+   -

 20-27) There are idioms and verbage here which indicates some sexual act.
 Canaan is cursed, not Ham.